-33. Participants should:
+34. Participants should:

 - a) Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - b) Wait for the Chair to invite them to speak (the Chair should try to allow time for contributions from both delegates and observers). - c) Make presentations and interventions brief, concise and to the point.
-The Chair may call a speaker to order if the comments are not relevant to the subject under discussion or the person is not getting to the point. - d) Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - e) Bear in mind the principles and objectives on which the Convention is based. - f) Be patient and respectful. - g) Stay seated during a secret ballot. - h) Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose.

-- i) Expect to engage in an appropriate and polite manner with other participants.
-Instances of physical or verbal abuse should be reported to the Secretary-General. - Respect areas that are designated for delegates or for the Secretariat only.
+The Chair may call a speaker to order if the comments are not relevant to the subject under discussion or the person is not getting to the point. - d) Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - e) Bear in mind the fundamental principles (article II) and objectives (preamble) on which the Convention is based. - f) Be patient and respectful. - g) Stay seated during voting procedures. - h) Distribute documents by placing them on tables designated for this purpose. - i) Expect to engage in an appropriate and polite manner with other participants.
+Instances of physical or verbal abuse should be reported to the Secretary-General. - j) Respect areas that are designated for delegates or for the Secretariat only.